-But of course, the RTX 2080 Ti itself is a rather pricey piece of hardware.
-The MSRP on the Founder’s Edition is a hefty $1200, and needless to say, you can get an entire gaming PC for that kind of cash or even less.
+But of course, the RTX 2080 Ti itself is a rather valuable piece of hardware.
+The MSRP on the Founder’s Edition is a hefty $1200, and needless to say; you can get an entire gaming PC for that kind of cash or even less.

 ASUS ROG STRIX GeForce RTX 2080 Ti

 - A bit cheaper than the competition right now

 For the first entry on the list, we have a familiar-looking graphics card coming from Asus, and it belongs to their famous Republic of Gamers brand: the RoG Strix RTX 2080 Ti.